russfranky/Thingscorp/README.md

 Hubzz venue module scaffold built with Next.js and mock data.

+> Repository status: legacy static assets have been removed and the codebase now focuses solely on the Next.js venue module
+> scaffold with mock-backed API routes.

 ## What the code does today
 - **Next.js mock landing site** – `/event/[eventId]` renders mock Hubzz event data with a countdown, stage list, and host roster pulled from the Hubzz API stub.
 Each stage links to `/event/[eventId]/stage/[stageId]`.